Horticulturalists and dietitians are bound not just by a mutual appreciation for the plant world. They also share a penchant for planning.

 Heart disease continues to beleaguer millions of Americans.
-It outpaces accidents, cancer, stroke and a host of other maladies as it remains the No.1 killer in America, according to the American Heart Association.
+It outpaces accidents, cancer, stroke and a host of other maladies as it remains the No.1 killer in America, according to the Centers for Disease Control and Prevention.

 Whether you’re fighting genetics or a lifetime of bad food habits, you should first try to scale back on added sugars and harmful fats.
 Once you’ve moved beyond that, there are plenty of ways to continue improving your diet, according to Holly Dykstra, a cardiovascular dietitian in preventive cardiology and rehab at Spectrum Health.

 Follow some of these tips from Dykstra to build a heart-smart diet.

 All fish are good for you, but fattier fish are especially good, Dykstra said.
 Salmon, white fish, mackerel and tuna are loaded with omega-3 fatty acids.

 “The benefit of omega-3s is they can decrease your triglycerides and lower your blood pressure, and they have anti-inflammatory properties as well,” she said.
 They also aid in brain health and joint health and they have a blood-thinning effect to prevent clotting and strokes.

 Cod and tilapia, on the other hand, are decent fish but they just don’t pack the omega-3 punch of the more fatty fish.

 “Those are OK to eat,” Dykstra said.
 “They’re a good source of protein and they’re lower in saturated fats, but they don’t offer the same benefits as (other) fish.”